burglabs/knowledge-xlab/docs/ai/data-datasets.md

 ## Working with data and APIs

-- CodingTrain Series [working with data and APIs](https://thecodingtrain.com/Courses/data-and-apis/) by Daniel Shiffman
+- In Javascript: [working with data and APIs](https://thecodingtrain.com/Courses/data-and-apis/) CodingTrain Series by Daniel Shiffman

 ## Scraping